phuongtruong282/Student-Habits-vs-Academic-Performance/README.md

 -   Internet quality does not have a clear or consistent impact on exam scores.
 Students with "Good" Internet do not necessarily achieve higher scores.

--   This suggests that Internet quality is not a direct determining factor in academic performance—students may use the Internet for various purposes, not just for studying.
+-   This suggests that Internet quality is not a direct determining factor in academic performance.
+Students may use the Internet for various purposes, not just for studying.
 ## 8. Data modeling
 ## 9. Outcomes: